rynmurdock/rynmurdock.github.io/_pages/about.md

 I go by Advadnoun on Twitter but my given name is Ryan Murdock.
-Most of my recent work is in Machine Learning Research and Engineering, with a focus on text-to-image systems, where I've done foundational research and worked on large-scale generative Machine Learning projects that you may have heard of.
+Most of my recent work is in Machine Learning, with a focus on text-to-image systems, where I've done foundational research and worked on large-scale text-to-image projects that you may have heard of.

 I'm especially interested in projects that:
 * Mitigate representational bias & other potential harms from generative models at the levels of data, training, inference, & UI,